MurupojuYashwanth/Soil-Quality-Assessment-System/README.md

 ## Contact

-For any questions or issues, please contact [Srinithin Manchala](mailto:srinithin17.com).
+For any questions or issues, please contact [Murupoju Yashwanth Kumar](mailto:murupojuyashwanth@gmail.com).

 ### Key Points to Note: